L-1B Visa for Intra-company Transferees with Specialized Knowledge

 For an L-1B visa application, the petitioning employer must:

-- have a qualifying relationship with a foreign company, such as a parent company, branch office, subsidiary, or affiliate of the foreign company.
+- have a qualifying relationship with a foreign company, such as a parent company, employee leasing company, branch office, subsidiary, or affiliate of the foreign company.
 A qualifying business entity or qualifying organization may be a corporations, non-profits, religious or charitable organizations.
 For more information on qualifying entities, please read our section describing them each in more detail here.
 [LINK TO L-1 VISA QUALIFYING ORGS]

 - be conducting business in the United States and in at least one other country.
 This can be done directly or through a qualifying organization, and it must be in business for the duration of the L-1 visa beneficiary's stay in the U.S.